GWDataProject/Project-1/README.md

 The PPACA was supposed to flatten the cost curve by extending coverage and providing cost control measures.
 This should be presentable by the analysis of Medicare costs per Beneficiary due to it relation of cost per episode.

 Dataset:
-1. Medicare Hospital Spending by Claim from Data.govlth Insurance Coveragverage
+1. Medicare Hospital Spending by Claim from Data.gov
 2. Health Insurance Coverage rates before and after the Affordable Care Act from kaggle.com